mhomran/u-boot-rpi3-b-plus/README.md

     `make menuconfig`

-    - Make the a static binary (no shared libs).
+    - Make a static binary (no shared libs).
 We can find that option under

     `settings->Build Static Binary`